 The discontinued Boss FRV-1’s is designed to emulate the ’63 outboard Fender Tube Reverb and its tube-powered preamp stage.
 It’s not a true bypass effect or one where your dry signal necessarily comes through unscathed.
 If you’re looking for a pedal that has a decent surf reverb “drip” in a mix, this may be a good option.
-However, it can easily get out of control and shrill at higher settings (just like some real outboard Fender units).
-To tone down the shrillness and to use it more like an amp’s built-in spring reverb, you have to lower both the mix and tone settings to 25%.
+However, it can easily get out of control and really quite shrill at higher settings (just like some real outboard Fender units).
+To tone down the excessive shrillness and to use it more like an amp’s built-in spring reverb, you have to lower both the mix and tone settings to 25%.

 AND SOME OTHERS…